 Mashkinonje (pronounced mas-kin-onj) is native for muskellunge, one of the largest fish inhabiting the surrounding waters of Lake Nipissing.
 This non-operating provincial park stretches over 2,000 hectares from the West Bay to the West Arm of Lake Nipissing.
 Loudon Peatland Trail on the east side of Hwy 64 is a serene rest stop for the ride that is an easy hike to the boardwalks crossing the expansive wetland.

-GRAB AND GO - Fuel for the Ride
+GRAB AND GO

 A Northern gem that features a one-stop shop of fresh market fare, convenience store offerings and local arts and crafts, in the village of Field.